One day Embroidery Course

 One Day Embroidery Course – Kantha | Inspired by Tradition

 Course Venue Cockpit Arts Holborn, Northington Street, London WC1N 2NP

 Date Sunday 24 November 2019 11am – 5 pm

 Places 8 students

 What will we do

 Kantha is a traditional Indian embroidery technique that upcycles old fabrics and brings them to new life by layering them with beautiful stitched motifs.
 Taking inspiration from the rich tradition of Kantha textiles, you will learn to embroider preloved fabrics into something new- a wall piece pr a panel that can be used to make accessories or an item of clothing.
 All whilst enjoying creative conversations with like minded people.

 We will begin the day with a demonstration of embroidery stitches and learning about Ekta’s creative process.
 You will learn how to use a variety of Kantha embroidery stitches, gaining inspiration from Ekta’s personal collection of Kantha textiles.
-There will also be contemporary examples to see like Kantha saris, coverlets and scarves.
+There will also be contemporary examples of Kantha to refer to.